NextGen Networking Unveiled: Kyndryl & Cloudflare's Managed Network Transformation Services for Enterprises

 I have a lot of collaborators within Kindle, lots of teams, our security teams, network teams, engineering teams, delivery teams, we all bring it together.

-Awesome.
-I loved how you put this whole together within looking at a customer journey from the consult, advise, implement, and manage, because these are from the customer lens so important and critical because customers, when they partner up with Kindle to manage their services, manage their applications, they look at that from the entire 360 -degree lens as well.
+I loved how you put this whole together within looking at a customer journey from the consult, advise, implement, and manage, because these are, from the customer lens, so important and critical because customers, when they partner up with Kindle to manage their services, manage their applications, they look at that from the entire 360 degree lens as well.

-So it's really important how Kindle brings together this entire framework from the start towards the end and probably continuing that journey together with those customers, and that's fabulous.
+So it's really important how Kindle brings together this entire framework from the start towards the end, and probably continuing that journey together with those customers.

 And within our Cloudflare model as well, we have been using many of these services that now we often go and propose to our customers from either the network services that we have been building over the last 12 plus years, or it might be the Zero Trust services that we have been consuming for many of these applications, especially after the pandemic when we had to go hybrid.

-That's so true, Vivi.
+That's so true, Vivek.
 We also recognized as we work together that you have an insight from the persona of consuming it yourself.

 We bring the insight of what does it mean to a customer's view as a persona.